alpacanetworks/alpacon-cli/README.md

 # Alpacon-CLI

-`Alpacon CLI` is a powerful command-line tool designed for managing **AIP** (Alpaca Infra Platform) seamlessly from the terminal.
+`Alpacon CLI` is a powerful command-line tool designed for managing **Alpacon** seamlessly from the terminal.
 This tool simplifies complex operations, making it easier for developers to interact with Alpacon services.

 **NOTE** :  `Alpacon CLI` is currently in its test release phase.
 We're focusing on collecting user feedback and refining features